ZyMa-1/Conways_game_of_life_widget/README.md

 [![Licence MIT](https://img.shields.io/badge/License-MIT-purple.svg)](/LICENCE)
 ![Test Status](https://github.com/ZyMa-1/Conways_game_of_life_widget/actions/workflows/tests.yml/badge.svg?branch=master)

-Custom widget made using PySide version 6 and Python 3.10 version.
+Custom widget made using PySide version 6 and Python 3.10.
 Was integratable with Qt Designer, but the intentions changed.

-The project includes a ConfigManager that enables the saving of game widget properties to a JSON file and subsequently loading them back into a widget.
+The project includes a ConfigManager that allows to save properties of the game widget into a JSON file and subsequently load them back into a widget.

 The project also includes a PropertiesManager that facilitates communication between widgets and game widget properties, ensuring that any changes made to one are appropriately reflected in the other.